-Lockdown has taught us many things, not least that at surface level, our personal proclivities are collective ones.
-Instagram feeds have become a homogenised but handsome blur of tulips and tagliatelle.
-Oh how lure of banana bread was short-lived.
-Too pedestrian, perhaps.
-Too ubiquitous, definitely.
-A lot of free time and a commitment to usurp it wholesomely, turned our attention to fresh pasta.
+You need only look at the handsome but homogenised blur of tulips and tagliatelle on Instagram right now to know that during lockdown, our personal proclivities are collective ones.
+The lure of banana bread was indeed, short-lived.
+Too pedestrian?
+Perhaps.
+Too ubiquitous?
+Definitely.
+And just like that our attention turned to pasta.
 Sheets, pockets, ribbons and twists of the stuff.
-To help us in our pursuit of good-looking, even better tasting pasta, we enlisted chef and food stylist Olivia Williamson.
+So to help in the pursuit of making yours good-looking and even better tasting, we enlisted chef and food stylist Olivia Williamson.
 Just don't worry too much if yours doesn't look *quite* as authentic as hers.

 Not only does a board provide a large surface area to work on but it helps with the forming of the dough.
 Essentially it’s a large slab of smooth wood with a lip under one side that you position against the edge of your table to stop it from slipping.
 It must be untreated wood and not too porous – beech, apple, lime or birch are a few options.
 You shouldn’t wash a pasta board so the only thing that should touch it is the dough.
 I’ve been know to get quite angry if I see a cup of tea or, worst of all, a phone going near my board.
 You can, of course, manage without and work directly onto your kitchen work surface but wood helps to draw out excess moisture from the dough and the friction helps with shaping.